Mellias-dev/PrceduralGen/README.md

               }
           }

-Changing the range of values is possible directly in the editor and influence the type of landscape the generation will produce.
+Changing the ranges of values is possible directly in the editor and influence the type of landscape the generation will produce.
 Explore and have Fun !

 ## Special Thanks

 Special thanks to those who worked on FastNoiseLight (https://github.com/Auburn/FastNoiseLite).

 Special thanks to Yona Rutkowski, this repo comes from his transmission of knowledge!